OfficeDev/office-js-docs-pr/docs/develop/localization.md

 After you install the Language Accessory Pack, you can configure Office to use the installed language for display in the UI, for editing document content, or both.
 The example in this article uses an installation of Office that has the Spanish Language Pack applied.

-### Create an Office Add-in project
+#### Create an Office Add-in project

-You'll need to create a Visual Studio 2019 Office Add-in project.
+You'll need to create a Visual Studio Office Add-in project.

 > [!NOTE]
-> If you haven't installed Visual Studio 2019, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/) for download instructions.
+> If you haven't installed Visual Studio, see the [Visual Studio IDE page](https://visualstudio.microsoft.com/vs/) for download instructions.
 During installation you'll need to select the Office/SharePoint development workload.
-If you have previously installed Visual Studio 2019, [use the Visual Studio Installer](/visualstudio/install/modify-visual-studio/) to ensure that the Office/SharePoint development workload is installed.
+If you have previously installed Visual Studio 2019 or later, [use the Visual Studio Installer](/visualstudio/install/modify-visual-studio/) to ensure that the Office/SharePoint development workload is installed.

 1. Choose **Create a new project**.